cims-bioko/cims-sidecar/README.md

 #### Configure avahi/zeroconf

-By default, the debian package installs an avahi service definition that advertises the cims-sidecar service on port 8080, which matches the configuration in /etc/cims-sidecar/cims-sidecar.properties by default.
-If you change the server port to something other than 8080 you will need to update this configuration to match.
+By default, the debian package installs an avahi service definition that advertises the cims-sidecar service on TCP port 8080, matching the default configuration in /etc/cims-sidecar/cims-sidecar.properties.
+If you change the server port to something else you need to update this configuration to match.
 To do that, edit /etc/avahi/services/cims-sidecar.service:

 ```xml